 Here, We're Huskies.

 At the University of Connecticut, we unite those who question, challenge, and push what's possible — whether that learning takes place in person on our campuses, online, or a combination of both.
 Flexible modes of course delivery planned for fall 2020 enable UConn to continue delivering the same outstanding education to all students while keeping safety at the forefront.
-Should all of the state’s gating conditions be met, the University has developed plans for course delivery and the academic calendar, as well as how the risk of COVID-19 transmission will be minimized in classrooms and common spaces.
+The University is carrying out its plans for course delivery and the academic calendar, as well as how the risk of COVID-19 transmission will be minimized in classrooms and common spaces.

 Academics and Instruction

-- Classes will be provided in a range of formats including in-person, online, and a combination of the two formats to allow the University to prioritize both safety and the UConn educational experience.
+- Classes are being provided in a range of formats including in-person, online, and a combination of the two formats to allow the University to prioritize both safety and the UConn educational experience.

-- While the University cannot guarantee any particular course selection, faculty and students who prefer a fully online experience for fall 2020 will be accommodated.
-And while the University cannot guarantee any particular course, UConn will work with students to ensure they have courses, online if requested, that support a timely progression towards their major(s) and degree.
+- While the University cannot guarantee any particular course selection, faculty and students who prefer a fully online experience for fall 2020 have been accommodated.
+And while the University cannot guarantee any particular course, UConn has worked with students to ensure they have courses, online if requested, that support a timely progression towards their major(s) and degree.

-- Faculty who wish to teach courses exclusively online will be accommodated.
+- Faculty who wish to teach courses exclusively online have been accommodated.

-- The capacity of classrooms will be reduced to allow for appropriate social distancing.
+- The capacity of classrooms has been reduced to allow for appropriate social distancing.

 - Students should be able to take a full course load; the University expects minimal, if any, disruption to most students’ progress to a degree.